lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 What is a kernel?
 -----------------

-In the RSP Notebook Aspect, your notebooks will be operating in a kernel that has access to the full Rubin Science Pipelines, including the Butler (see :ref:`NB-Intro-Use-A-NB-faq-butler`, below).
+In the RSP Notebook Aspect, your notebooks will be operating in a kernel that has access to the full `LSST Science Pipelines<https://pipelines.lsst.io/>`_, including the Butler (see :ref:`NB-Intro-Use-A-NB-faq-butler`, below).
 Many standard Python libraries and modules will be available, and users can `install <https://nb.lsst.io/environment/python.html>`_ additional Python tools they wish to use.
 See also `this tutorial on installing python packages<https://packaging.python.org/en/latest/tutorials/installing-packages/>`_
 (which includes, e.g., use of ``pip install``).